Firewall Bouncer

 First, download the latest crowdsec-firewall-bouncer release.

-$ tar xzvf crowdsec-firewall-bouncer.tgz$ sudo ./install.sh
+$ tar xzvf crowdsec-firewall-bouncer.tgz$ sudo ./install.shFrom source#

 Run the following commands:

-git clone https://github.com/crowdsecurity/cs-firewall-bouncer.gitcd cs-firewall-bouncer/make releasetar xzvf crowdsec-firewall-bouncer.tgzcd crowdsec-firewall-bouncer-v*/sudo ./install.sh
+git clone https://github.com/crowdsecurity/cs-firewall-bouncer.gitcd cs-firewall-bouncer/make releasetar xzvf crowdsec-firewall-bouncer.tgzcd crowdsec-firewall-bouncer-v*/sudo ./install.shUpgrade#

 If you already have crowdsec-firewall-bouncer installed, please download the latest release and run the following commands:

-tar xzvf crowdsec-firewall-bouncer.tgzcd crowdsec-firewall-bouncer-v*/sudo ./upgrade.sh
+tar xzvf crowdsec-firewall-bouncer.tgzcd crowdsec-firewall-bouncer-v*/sudo ./upgrade.shConfiguration#

 note : this is only relevant for "manual" or "from source" installation, as packages would take care of all the needed configuration

-To be functional, the crowdsec-firewall-bouncer service must be able to authenticate with the local API.
 The install.sh script will take care of it (it will call cscli bouncers add on your behalf).
-If it was not the case, the default configuration file is located under : /etc/crowdsec/bouncers/crowdsec-firewall-bouncer.yaml

-mode: "iptables"pid_dir: "/var/run/"update_frequency: "10s"daemonize: truelog_mode: "file"log_dir: "/var/log/"log_level: "info"api_url: "<API_URL>" # when install, default is "localhost:8080"api_key: "<API_KEY>" # Add your API key generated with `cscli bouncers add --name <bouncer_name>`disable_ipv6: "false"deny_mode: "DROP"deny_log: "false#deny_log_prefix: "crowdsec: "#if present, insert rule in those chainsiptables_chains: - "INPUT" - "FORWARD"
+mode: "iptables"pid_dir: "/var/run/"update_frequency: "10s"daemonize: truelog_mode: "file"log_dir: "/var/log/"log_level: "info"api_url: "<API_URL>" # when install, default is "localhost:8080"api_key: "<API_KEY>" # Add your API key generated with `cscli bouncers add --name <bouncer_name>`disable_ipv6: "false"deny_mode: "DROP"deny_log: "false#deny_log_prefix: "crowdsec: "#if present, insert rule in those chainsiptables_chains: - "INPUT" - "FORWARD"modecan be set toiptables,nftables,ipsetorpfupdate_frequencycontrols how often the bouncer is going to query the local APIapi_urlandapi_keycontrol local API parameters.iptables_chainsallows (in iptables mode) to control in which chain rules are going to be inserted. (if empty, bouncer will only maintain ipset lists)disable_ipv6- set to true to disable ipv6deny_mode- what action to use to deny, one of DROP or REJECTdeny_log- set this to true to add a log statement to the firewall ruledeny_log_prefix- if logging is true, this sets the log prefix, defaults to "crowdsec: "

 You can then start the service:

-sudo systemctl start crowdsec-firewall-bouncer
+sudo systemctl start crowdsec-firewall-bouncerlogs#

 logs can be found in /var/log/crowdsec-firewall-bouncer.log